 - Send the application to your potential boss – preferably to those higher than lower in the organization (managers may have plans that others don’t yet know about).

 - Begin by introducing yourself.
-Then go straight to the point, to your reason for writing.
+Then go straight to the point: why are you writing to them?
 Clearly indicate what the type of job and work relationship that interests you.
 State when you can start work and for how long you wish to work.

 - Promote yourself in a positive way; describe your skills and other capabilities.
 Stick to things that are interesting for the company and the job in question.

 - State what you can do for the company, not what the company can do for you!
 Show that you are motivated, have ambitions and are ready to work hard!

 - Use references if you have any relevant ones (remember to ask permission of the referee!).

 - Mention that you will contact the employer in the next few days regarding your application.

 - Do not send any attachments other than your CV if not required.